Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BuC0nQS2Kqs.md

 # [September 22nd, 2020 Livestream](../2020-09-22.md)
 ## Q&A: Confused on the use of Controllers?
 https://www.youtube.com/watch?v=BuC0nQS2Kqs
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Controller support??](./yt-K8bnLGiUvnY.md) [https://www.youtube.com/watch?v=K8bnLGiUvnY](https://www.youtube.com/watch?v=K8bnLGiUvnY)
+This question was possibly duplicated with a more recent answer: [March 29th, 2022 Livestream Q&A: Will there be any improved controller support to make it easier?](./yt-3-nNqXQHZs4.md) [https://www.youtube.com/watch?v=3-nNqXQHZs4](https://www.youtube.com/watch?v=3-nNqXQHZs4)

 ### Topics